mjdaniels/PatternMixtureModel/README.md

 1.  a JAGS code file that specifies a model in it.
 WINBUGS (Windows version of Bayesian inference Using Gibbs Sampling) is a MCMC software to implement Gibbs sampling, which generates samples from the posterior distribution.
 Alternative to WINBUGS is JAGS that is accessed in R via rjags to perform the Gibbs sampling.
 JAGS, written in C++, gets installed outide R and the user of this package must have it installed on their system.
 For help and instructions on how to install JAGS, user can visit <https://sourceforge.net/projects/mcmc-jags/files/> and download the latest version, 4.2.0 based user's Operating System.

 The model file has deterministic relations, stochastic relations through distributions suported in JAGS, and priors.
 The code is written in a dialect of the BUGS language that specifies the model.
-A model file JAGSmodel.txt' is provided with this pacakge.
+A model file Model\_JAGSfile.txt' is provided with this pacakge inside the inst/ folder.

 Rjags' jags.model() function sends the model in the file to JAGS for parsing and compiling.
 On compilation, the code syntax is turned into a set of sequential instructions and the compiler resolves the names and links in the model.
 The function generates 1000 samples (updates) of the MCMC algorithm.